 The maximum on-orbit mass of an external Columbus-EPF payload, including the adapter plate, is 290 kg.
 The dimensions of a payload should not exceed 864 x 1168 x 1245 mm without the adapter plate.

 The first Columbus-EPF payload facilities were the European Technology Exposure Facility (EuTEF) and Sun Monitoring on the External Payload Facility of Columbus (Solar), which were installed during the STS-122/1E mission during an extravehicular activity (EVA) by crewmembers.
 Atomic Clock Ensemble in Space (ACES) and Export will be delivered to the International Space Station at a later, undetermined date.
 The Columbus External Payload Facility (Columbus-EPF) was transported to the International Space Station (ISS) with the Columbus module on STS-122/1E in February 2008.
 Columbus-EPF payloads and payload facilities are transported to and from orbit using a carrier supplied by the ISS Program.
 The payloads and payload facilities are maneuvered by the robotic manipulators of the ISS to their final operational locations on the Columbus-EPF.
 Each payload or payload facility has an open view to ram and to starboard, as well as one to either zenith or nadir.
 The view in the wake direction is reduced by ISS structures.
-At the end of its operational phase, a payload is transported to the carrier by robotic means and returned to ground for postmission inspection and analysis and, possibly, refurbishment.
-Operations
+At the end of its operational phase, a payload is transported to the carrier by robotic means and returned to ground for postmission inspection and analysis and, possibly, refurbishment. ^ back to top

 - The Columbus External Payload Facility (Columbus-EPF) was transported to the International Space Station (ISS) with the Columbus module.

 - Columbus-EPF payloads and payload facilities are transported to and from orbit using a carrier designated by the ISS Program.